(321) 926-3242

 First, call the HR department or the direct supervisor to inform them about the passing.
 They can assist with handling the deceased’s final paycheck and any remaining benefits.

-Next, ask about any life insurance or death benefits the employer might offer.
+Next, ask whether the employer offers life insurance or death benefits.
 This can provide financial support for the family during this difficult time.

 In addition, discuss any unused vacation or sick days.
 These may be compensated, which can further support the family.